Weisewill/2D_Ising/README.md

 [4] Generate output file:
 output_L_{}.txt

 One can plot Binder ratio v.s.
-T, and find that the curves from different sizes of lattice cross at T = 2.26 ~ 2.27.
+T, and find that the curves from different sizes of lattice cross at T = 2.26 ~ 2.27, where the analytic critical T is 2.269.
 ![Binder ratios v.s.
 T](/2D_Ising_binder.png)